artsy/meta/meta/open_standup.md

 * We start off with props, as a nod towards [People are Paramount][pplp]
 * Then we get an update from the CTO
 * Then an update from the Product team
-* Then an update from the current on-call support team
+* Then an update from last week's on-call support team
 * Each tech lead gives a summary of what their teams have been up to
 * We leave a spot for potential cross-team issues
 * We have a spot to talk about things people are proud of